icpc/ccs-specs/Contest_API.md

-The request should fail with a 403 error code if the contest can't be thawed at the given time, for example because the thaw time is before the contest end, the contest is already thawed or the server does not support setting a specific thaw time.
+The request should fail with a 403 error code if the contest can't be thawed at the given time, for example because the thaw time is before the contest end, the contest is already thawed or the server does not support setting this specific thaw time.

 #### Examples